 Embellished with many scholarly footnotes, this book will perplex even the most sophisticated reader.

-Anton de Moresco is McGonagall Professor of Experimental Prosody at the University of Isleworth.
+Anton de Moresco is, or claims to be, McGonagall Professor of Experimental Prosody at the University of Isleworth.

 It’s 1938 and the world is changing quickly.
 Hitler is stirring the German nation into a xenophobic frenzy.
 Michael, a British officer in the Gurkhas serving in the North-West Frontier, is trying to keep the bloodthirsty and ruthless Afghan tribesmen, the Pathan, under control.
 The horrors perpetrated by the Pathan make Michael angry and vengeful.